qpdf/qpdf/README-maintainer.md

   `README-what-to-download.md` separately onto the download area if needed.

-* Ensure that the main branch has been pushed to github.
+* From the source tree, ensure that the main branch has been pushed to github.
 The rev-parse command below should show the same commit hash for all its arguments.
 Create and push a signed tag.
 This should be run with HEAD pointing to the tip of main.

 ```
 git rev-parse qpdf/main @